bschollnick/QuickBBS/docs/design documents/filetypes_design.md

    `quickbbs_settings.py`.
 2. Run `python manage.py refresh_filetypes`.
-3. The row is inserted or updated, and the process running the command reloads its own in-memory copy as it writes (§4.6); other already-running server workers see the change only on their own next write-triggered reload or a full restart.
+3. The row is inserted or updated, and the process running the command reloads its own in-memory copy as it writes (Section 4.6); other already-running server workers see the change only on their own next write-triggered reload or a full restart.

 ---